There is only one chance to make a first impression. The landing page is often the first page that your desired customer comes into contact with.

 If you can make the reader feel that you understand their problems, they will trust you to solve them.

-3. People are not always motivated by rational considerations, but work with a diffuse mixture of gut feeling, arguments and needs.
+3. People are not always motivated by rational considerations, but work with a diffuse mixture of gut feelings, arguments and needs.

 The better you address the emotions of your target group, the more they feel understood.